darkedges/CloudFalreCCCC2019/RPKI/README.md

 | AS4200000118 | 118 | v |
 | AS4200000114 | 114 | r |

+if we use the value next to each ASN we get the correct order

+`bravo`

 RIPE : http://localcert.ripe.net:8088/export.json
 CF rpki:     https://rpki.cloudflare.com/rpki.json